schmoelder/diss/doc/index.md

 ## Preface

-As a modeling engineer, I am constantly aware that arbitrary precision can be achieved, but often at a cost that is not justified.
+To know whether a process is good, we model it.
-This work is no exception.
+To trust the model, we validate it against reality.
-Instead, I aim to be transparent about the limitations of the presented framework: some components remain unfinished, and others may exhibit issues I have not yet considered.
+And to rely on the software that runs it, we test it systematically.
-There is always more to learn and improve, and some challenges may remain unaddressed.
+This work addresses all three, and aims to be transparent about where each falls short: some components remain unfinished, and others may exhibit issues I have not yet considered.
-Despite these limitations, the software developed in this work provides robust and effective approximations of *some* aspects of reality, particularly in modeling and simulating the diverse physicochemical effects and operational conditions that govern separation processes in chromatographic columns.
+Nevertheless, the software developed in this work provides robust and effective approximations of *some* aspects of reality, particularly in modeling and simulating the diverse physicochemical effects and operational conditions that govern separation processes in chromatographic columns.

 To achieve this, the early decision to modularize the framework's code proved crucial.
 By separating functionality and defining clear interfaces, development, testing, and integration of interconnected logic became more efficient.